Why does the nursing home staff ask me if I want to talk to someone about returning to the community?

 - The Local Contact Agency will call or visit you to learn what services and support you need.
 Then, they'll look into:

-- Your housing options and/or home modification services
+- Your housing options and/or services to modify your home

 - Available services (like help with your medical and personal care)